NATS Journal of Singing

 "A performer and teacher, Burtis discusses techniques and ideas he has used in coaching singers for forty years.
 He stresses musicality and beautiful tones over volume and explains the use of mental images, "silly singing" vocalises, and relaxation exercises for the voice and body."

-To order either book:
+To order books:

 - Send a Postal Money order to Herbert Burtis, Rood Hill Farm, Sandisfield, MA 01255